 The design of this project is such that minimal effects to hydrology resources would be expected from the proposed action as discussed above.
 Possible effects to water quality and riparian areas depend upon the extent and intensity of the treatments particularly those involving ground disturbances.
 Potential effects on water quality and cumulative watershed effects may include increases in sediment delivered to streams.
 Some of the riparian areas may be lightly burned, but the effect should not be significant.
 Although a short-term degradation could occur, reintroduction of fire into this landscape and movement toward a more natural fire regime would have a long-term benefit.
 Mitigation measures and best management practices all contribute to the prevention of sediment delivery to streams and impacts to riparian areas.
 The amount of actual sediment delivery is expected to be negligible.
-Therefore streams, water bodies and riparian area are expected to experience minimal, short-term and negligible effects.
+Therefore streams, water bodies and riparian area are expected to experience minimal, short-term and negligible effects within the project area.

-b) Would the project substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact management of the basin? \boxtimes

-The project involves no on-site water pumping and the off-site water pumping to fill water tender trucks will not be significant.

-c) Would the project substantially alter the

-existing drainage pattern of the site or area, Potentially Less Than Less Than No Impact

-including through the alteration of the course Significant Impact Significant with Mitigation Significant Impact

-of a stream or river or through the addition of impact Incorporated impact

-impervious surfaces, in a manner which

-would result in substantial on- or off-site

-erosion or siltation?
+b) Would the project substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact management of the basin? \boxtimes - project involves no on-site water pumping and the e significant. off-site wa ter pumping to o fill water to ender trucks wi c) Would the project substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact impervious surfaces, in a manner which would result in substantial on- or off-site erosion or siltation? \boxtimes